Oldsmobile 98: Twelfth generation (1991–1996)

-In 1994, the Touring model was discontinued but many of its features became standard or available on the Regency Elite including the supercharged engine.
+For the 1994 model year, the Touring model was discontinued as the new, more dynamic Aurora rendered it superfluous.
+The similar, 88-based LSS remained in production from 1991 to 1999.
+Many features of the Touring, however, became standard or available on the Regency Elite including the supercharged engine.
 Additionally, the Ninety Eight added a standard front passenger-side airbag plus new instrument panel, steering wheel, and door panel designs.
 The exterior received a new cross-hatch grille as well as redesigned head- and side-marker lamps.
+In total, 8,960 Ninety Eight Tourings were built: 4,280 examples in 1991, 2,795 in 1992, and 1,885 in its final year.

 In 1995, Oldsmobile further simplified the Ninety Eight lineup by offering just two levels of Regency Elite (Series I and Series II).
 Each was offered with a high level of standard equipment and only a short list of extra cost options.
 Also that year, the standard 3.8 L V6 engine was again reengineered to improve performance and fuel efficiency.
 For 1996, the Ninety Eight's final year, changes were minimal.
 The most notable was the removal of the supercharged engine from the option list.
 That engine, however, remained available on Oldsmobile's performance LSS model.